ChaseDurand/BeatIt/README.md

 # BeatIt

-Metronome project using Juce.
-Starting by following The Audio Programmer's tutorials.
+Metronome using Juce.
+Starting by following Joshua Hodge's (The Audio Programmer) 4-part tutorial.